litestar-org/litestar/docs/usage/dto/0-basic-use.rst

 In this example, the ``User`` instance received by any handler that declares a ``data`` kwarg, is marshalled by the ``UserDTO`` type, and all handler return values are marshalled into an encodable type by ``UserReturnDTO`` (except for the ``delete()`` route, which has the ``return_dto`` disabled).

+DTOs can similarly be defined on :class:`Routers <litestar.router.Router>` and :class:`The application <litestar.app.Litestar>` itself.